 What is dequalinium chloride and how does it work?

-This substance has been used for a while now in lozenges to kill throat bacteria involved in sore throats.
+This substance has been used for some time now in lozenges to combat throat bacteria associated with sore throats.
 Dequalinium chloride works to kill microbes by increasing cell permeability, stopping the microbe’s enzyme activity.

 Once microbes lose their enzymatic powers, they quickly lose their ability to survive.
 It may affect the microbe’s osmotic system, cell metabolism, energy production, and protein synthesis.